executablebooks/jupyter-cache/docs/using/cli.md

-  add                 Cache notebook(s) that have already been executed. add-with-artefacts  Cache a notebook, with possible artefact files. cat-artifact        Print the contents of a cached artefact. diff-nb             Print a diff of a notebook to one stored in the cache. list                List cached notebook records in the cache. remove              Remove notebooks stored in the cache.
+  add                 Cache notebook(s) that have already been executed. add-with-artefacts  Cache a notebook, with possible artefact files. cat-artifact        Print the contents of a cached artefact. clear               Remove all executed notebooks from the cache. diff-nb             Print a diff of a notebook to one stored in the cache. list                List cached notebook records in the cache. remove              Remove notebooks stored in the cache.